 Forget-me-nots create offer a soft beauty to gardens.
 They are easy to maintain and do well when planted them in rich soil and kept well watered.

-These tiny blue flowers have been cherished and remembered for generations.
+These tiny flowers have been cherished and remembered for generations.
 This can be attested to by the numerous legends regarding their origin.

 These “legends” have persisted and been handed down in many different lands.
 One of the earliest and most delightful of these legends comes from Wales, an unusual source for such tales.

 In that country in the mountains of Glamorgan, fairy gold was hidden so goes the story.